What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 But even as attitudes toward service are changing in some parts of the community, others remain vehemently opposed to conscription.

-Some rabbis attacked the court ruling for placing no value on the importance of Torah study, Cohen said.
+Some rabbis attacked the court’s ruling for failing to value the importance of Torah study, Cohen said.

-Rabbi Moshe Maya, closely affiliated with the ultra-Orthodox Shas party, a key partner in Netanyahu’s coalition, told Kol Berama on Wednesday that “a child of Torah is prohibited from enlisting.”
+Rabbi Moshe Maya, closely affiliated with the ultra-Orthodox Shas party, a key partner in Netanyahu’s coalition, told Kol Berama on Wednesday that “a son of the Torah is forbidden to enlist.”

 “Those who go to the army today come out as desecrators of the Sabbath,” he added.